dmulholl/argspp/readme.md

-# Options
+# Janus

-Options is a C++ library for parsing command line arguments.
+A C++ library for parsing command line arguments.

 #### Features